entelognathus/Arthrodire-phylogeny/README.md

 # Arthrodire-phylogeny
-A database and interface for anthrodire phylogeny
+A database and interface for arthrodire phylogeny